-Episodes are usually about 30-50 minutes long.
+Episodes range from 30-60 minutes long.
 You can stream podcast episodes in the player above.
 If you'd prefer to download them to listen on-the-go, you can find download links at the top of each page of show notes below.
 Also available through iTunes/Apple Podcasts.

 Click to view the show notes for an episode for links to digitized materials in each episode.